Scuba Dive Mozambique: Bazaruto, Maputo Bay, Tofo Beach, Quirimbas, Ibo Island, Isle de Mozambique.

-To scuba dive in Mozambique is extraordinary as its all about sharks and reefs, but there is also a huge variety of marine life to enjoy - whales, dolphins, turtles, mantas, devil and eagle rays, morays and a wide range of game fish.
+To scuba dive in Mozambique is extraordinary.
+It is one of the best diving regions in the world, with sharks, reefs and a huge variety of marine life to enjoy.
+This includes whales, dolphins, turtles, mantas, devil and eagle rays, morays and a wide range of game fish.

-The most popular scuba dive site in Mozambique is Tofo Beach in Inhambane, with its famous all year mantas and whale sharks, not to mention a fantastic five mile beach and a 24/7 party scene!
-Perfect for scuba diving holidays in Africa.
+A popular scuba dive site in Mozambique is Tofo Beach in Inhambane, with its famous all year mantas and whale sharks.
+Plus a fantastic five mile beach and a 24/7 party scene!
+A perfect location for scuba diving holidays in Africa.

 The Quirimbas is an archipelago of thirty two coral islands off Mozambique’s north coast, pristine and relatively unknown.
-Getting there may take a little extra effort and the accommodation is much more expensive, but the scuba diving is fantastic, with some of the richest coral reefs in the world.
-The Maluane Conservation Area contains three Indian Ocean islands, ideal to scuba dive Mozambique.
+Getting there via Pemba, which has direct flights from Johannesburg or Dar es Salaam in Tanzania, is easy.
+The scuba diving is fantastic, with some of the richest coral reefs in the world.
+The Maluane Conservation Area contains three Indian Ocean islands, which are ideal if you want to scuba dive Mozambique.
 Local life includes green and hawksbill turtles, humpbacks and dugong, as well as ribbon eels, spotted sweetlips, yellow branded snappers and 350 other assorted species.

-Ibo Island is another popular Mozambqiue scuba dive site, with its warm, slow currents, shallows and spectacular drop offs for all grades of diver.
+Pemba is also the jumping off point for Ibo Island, the old Portuguese trading centre.
+The island is yet another superb Mozambique scuba dive site.
+With its warm, slow currents, shallows and spectacular drop offs, not to mention affordable accommodation, It is perfect for all grades of diver.
 There is great topography, an abundance of game fish like kingfish and barracuda and massive Napoleon wrasse.
 Try the Light House dive and drift over table, bucket, green tree and soft coral.
-There is a coral bottom at about 20 metres and a terrific 100 year old steamer wreck in shallow water around here somewhere…
+There is a coral bottom at about 20 metres and a terrific 100 year old steamer wreck in shallow water around here somewhere..

 Scuba Dive Kenya: Watamu and Malindi